RgoSL/kotlin-playground/README.md

-# 🍿 App Cinema
+# 🍿 Cinema App

-### Descrição
+### Description

-> Chamei meu cinema fictício de CineKo, o “Ko” vem de Kotlin.
-Foi uma ideia livre para treinar e colocar em prática o que vinha aprendendo.
+> I called my fictional cinema CineKo, the "Ko" coming from Kotlin.
+It was a free idea to practice and put into practice what I had been learning.

 <br>